 In 2008, a group of German researchers conducted a study on 1233 people.
 Apart from the expected physical effect of getting tired and exhausted by exposure to sunlight, they couldn't establish any general relationship between weather and mood, due to each subject's own sensitivity to weather.

-Theo Klimstra examined this further and after conducting a study in 2011, he concluded that people can be divided roughly into 4 distinct groups as their moods relate to the weather.
+Theo Klimstra examined this further, and after conducting a study in 2011, he concluded that people could be divided roughly into four distinct groups as their moods relate to the weather: